VuokkoH/markdown-cv/README.md

 Vuokko's CV is online at: https://vuokkoh.github.io/markdown-cv/.

 - Forked from [the markdown-cv repo](https://github.com/elipapa/markdown-cv) by by Eliseo Papa.
-- Insipred by [davewhipp's mardown-cv](https://github.com/davewhipp/markdown-cv) and the [Academy of Finland cv guidelines](https://www.aka.fi/en/funding/apply-for-funding/az-index-of-application-guidelines/cv-guidelines/).
+- Insipred by [davewhipp's markdown-cv](https://github.com/davewhipp/markdown-cv) and the [Academy of Finland CV guidelines](https://www.aka.fi/en/funding/apply-for-funding/az-index-of-application-guidelines/cv-guidelines/).
 - Vuokko's cv uses `kjhealy` style, but with increased font size.

-Want to create your own mardown cv?
+Want to create your own markdown cv?
 Start by forking [the original markdown-cv repo](https://github.com/elipapa/markdown-cv) and follow the instructions.

 # Original template and instructions